 Free Teacher and Student Resources

-There is a difference between a paramedic and an EMT as a paramedic has met additional educational requirements.
-Visit UCLA’s website which outlines the difference between an EMT and Paramedic (link opens in a new tab).
+There is a difference between a paramedic and an EMT all comes down to education.
+Visit UCLA’s website which outlines the difference between an EMT and Paramedic.

 Paramedic Career Video Transcript